-38.(1) The GFSC is not liable in damages for anything done or omitted in the discharge or purported discharge of any of its functions.
+38.(1) The GFSC is not liable in damages for anything done or omitted in the discharge or purported discharge of any powers or functions conferred on the GFSC by this or any other Act.

-(2) Any person who is, or (when the act or omission occurred) was, a member, officer, employee or delegate of the GFSC is not liable in damages for anything done or omitted in the discharge or purported discharge of any of the GFSC's functions.
+(2) Any person who is a member, officer, employee or delegate of the GFSC is not liable in damages for anything done or omitted in the discharge or purported discharge of any powers or functions conferred on the GFSC by this or any other Act.

-(3) Subsection (1) does not apply to the exercise or purported exercise by the GFSC of the powers specified in section 32(2).
+(3) Subsections (1) and (2) do not apply to the exercise or purported exercise by the GFSC of the powers specified in section 32(2).